 We’re selling our #GrownInMississauga produce!
-Our produce is grown at our Iceland Teaching Garden.
+Our produce is grown by the community at our Iceland Teaching Garden.
 We sell our produce to school hospitality programs, restaurants (Studio 89), and at local famer’s market throughout the growing season.
-Learn more about what Farmer’s Markets we will attend this season, here.
+Learn more about what Farmer’s Markets we will attend this season.
 All proceeds from produce sales help support community programs offered through Community Roots.

-We have regular garden events happening at all of our garden location.
-See our events page for an event coming up soon!
+We have regular gardening events happening at various locations in the community, including all of our garden locations.
+See our events page for upcoming events.

 If you are interested in learning more about our Community Roots project, email firstname.lastname@example.org or call 905-274-6222 ext.
 303.